 Dangers & Annoyances

-A small number of sexual assaults targeting tourists are reported each year.
-Most happen in tourist resort towns along the Mediterranean coast, though assaults against travellers have also occurred in hotels in central and eastern Anatolia.
-Check forums and do a little research in advance if you are travelling alone or heading off the beaten track.
+Sexual assaults have occurred against travellers of both sexes in hotels in central and eastern Anatolia.
+Make enquiries, check forums and do a little research in advance if you are travelling alone or heading off the beaten track.

 Marches and demonstrations are a regular sight in Turkish cities, especially İstanbul.
 These are best avoided as they can lead to clashes with the police.